SeyonSuriya/Grocery-sale-Webpage/README.md

   1. index.txt - contains HTML codes
   2. style.txt - contains CSS styles codes
   3. script.txt - contains JavaScripts of the page
+  4. folder(image) - contains the images used in the page design